code-saturne/code_saturne/docs/doxygen/developer_guide/programming_languages.md

 Programming languages {#sec_prg_programming_languages}
 =====================

-Code_saturne is written mostly in C++, but was only recently converted from C, so most programming constructs encountered in the code will be Very similar to C rather than "modern" C++.
+The code\_saturne tool is written mostly in C++, but was only recently converted from C, so most programming constructs encountered in the code will be Very similar to C rather than "modern" C++.